 The Group focuses on catering customer needs, providing customers with the most suitable and high quality and service products.
-We implement all relevant and necessary measures to uphold our commitment, aiming at providing the best services to customers.
+The Group implements all relevant and necessary measures to uphold our commitment, aiming at providing the best services to customers.
+The Group conducts a strict compliance review and testing on the products and perform a comprehensive inspection and vigorous evaluation of product stability and safety before the product is launched.
 The Group is also committed to protecting the confidentiality of the personal data and privacy of customers.
-We put personal data privacy as our top priority.
-The Group only collects information which we consider necessary for our operations.
+The Group puts personal data privacy as our top priority.
+The Group only collects information which The Group considers necessary for our operations.
 The data collected will be used directly for the purposes as stated at the time such data is collected.
 The Group's requirements are conveyed to employees clearly by entering an agreement with the employees in order to fully abide by the guidance on prohibiting any unauthorized accessing or disclosure of confidential information.
 Employees who violate the agreement will be subject to disciplinary action as defined in Staff Handbook.

-During the Reporting Period, the Group did not receive any compliant regarding product responsibility.
+During the Reporting Period, there were no products sold or shipped subject to recalls for safety and health reasons and the Group did not receive any complaint regarding product responsibility.